Male vs Female Massage Therapist: Which One is Right for You?

 Sensitivity and Technique

 Female therapists are often perceived as having a more intuitive touch and greater sensitivity to client needs.
 While this isn't universally true, many clients find female therapists to be more attuned to subtle body cues and pain thresholds.
+If you’re unsure about names to request, you might research a trusted female massage therapist name near you.

 Client Preferences